LPL Financial ends contracts for top execs; CEO gets 32 percent pay jump

 LPL’s decision to eliminate employment contracts for Casady, Moore and Chief Financial Officer Dan Arnold as of February 24 had nothing to do with executive performance but was meant to align the firm “more closely with market practices” and eliminate compensation discrepancies with other executives, the proxy statement said.

-For agreeing to undo their contracts, Arnold and Moore were each granted a special restricted stock grant valued at $500,000.
+For agreeing to undo their contracts, Arnold and Moore were each granted a special restricted stock grant valued at $500,000, according to the proxy.

 The moves come as so-called independent broker-dealers such as LPL have been growing at breakneck speed even as they stumbled in supervising sales and compliance procedures.